-On 01 November we affirmed Sparkassen-Finanzgruppe's (S-Finanzgruppe or the group) Aa2 Corporate Family Rating (CFR) with a stable outlook its a2 Baseline Credit Assessment (BCA) and a2 adjusted BCA.
+Sparkassen-Finanzgruppe's (S-Finanzgruppe) Corporate Family Rating (CFR) is Aa2 (stable).
+Further, we assign a Baseline Credit Assessment (BCA) and Adjusted BCA of a2 to Germany's largest banking group.

-S-Finanzgruppe's Aa2 CFR and the stable outlook reflect (1) the group's a2 BCA; (2) the results of our Advanced Loss Given Failure analysis, providing two notches of rating uplift; and (3) our moderate government support assumptions that result in one notch of rating uplift.
+S-Finanzgruppe's Aa2 CFR reflects (1) its a2 BCA; (2) the results of our Advanced Loss Given Failure analysis, providing two notches of rating uplift; and (3) our moderate government support assumptions that result in one notch of rating uplift.

-The BCA reflects S-Finanzgruppe's takes into account the expectation of sustained economic growth in Germany which should keep credit risk at benign levels and allows for moderately increasing capitalization from already strong levels.
-It also reflects challenges from the low interest rate environment mostly pressuring the group's smaller member banks profitability.
+S-Finanzgruppe's BCA reflects our expectation of sustained moderate economic growth in Germany which should keep credit risk at benign levels and allows for moderately increasing capitalization from already strong levels.
+At the same time, it reflects sustained challenges from the low interest rate environment, mostly pressuring the group's smaller member banks' profitability.

-In assigning the BCA and CFR to S-Finanzgruppe, we assess the group as though it operates as a single entity.
+In assigning the BCA and CFR to S-Finanzgruppe, we assess the group as if it operates as a single entity.
 This approach takes into consideration the cohesion and solidarity within S-Finanzgruppe, particularly between the savings banks, as well as the high level of cooperation among the members.
-However, the members of this group do not constitute a single economic entity that functions with centralised management and control at the group level.
+However, the members of S-Finanzgruppe do not constitute a single economic entity that functions with centralised management and control at the group level.
 The BCA and CFR apply only to the creditworthiness of the group as a whole rather than to individual members of the group.